duckduckgo/privacy-test-pages/README.md

 ### How to test it locally

-If you are working on a simple page you can start any local server (e.g. `python -m SimpleHTTPServer 8000`) in the main folder of the project.
+If you are working on a simple page you can start any local server (e.g. `python3 -m http.server 8000`) in the main folder of the project.

 #### Test pages with a server-side component
 Some test pages have a server-side component that must run using our custom server.
 First, install the dependencies (`npm -i`) and then start the server via `node server.js`.